There are Four Periods of Time Suggested by the Parable

 Many are Called, but Few are Chosen

-In a certain sense, the whole Church is the body of Christ.
-But, there is a group within the group that makes up the Bride of Christ, the Firstfruits to God.
+Even through the entire Church has always been called the body of Christ, there is a group within the group that makes up the Bride of Christ, the Firstfruits to God.

 As Rev. Lance Lambert said in his sermon, “The Bride of Christ”, we see into the heart of the Apostle Paul, and we understand . . . something of the Heavenly vision that in one sense obsessed Paul.
 From the moment God gave him that vision of the goal, of the prize of the high calling of God in Christ Jesus, he couldn’t be the same.
 (Once Paul understood that God was selecting a Queen for King Jesus) He was spoiled for anything less!